 Our workbooks combine learning material with accompanying task-based practical exercises, so that you can learn at your own pace and practice your new skills using the sample exercise files.
 Popular titles include Word, PowerPoint, Excel and Access.

 These workbooks are in pdf format so you will require the Adobe Acrobat Reader software to view or print them.
-This software is present on all PCs in Library Services areas.
-Some tasks in the following workbooks use prepared practice files and you can download these for a particular workbook.

 A selection of short guides giving an overview of shortcut keys and toolbar buttons for both PC and Mac users, covering Microsoft Access, Excel, Outlook, PowerPoint, and FrontPage and a selection of other popular applications, Dreamweaver, Visio, Photoshop, Fireworks and Flash.